dingusdev/dingusppc/zdocs/users/manual.md

 ### Hard Disks

 Because Sheepshaver, Basilisk II, and Mini vMac operate on raw disks, it is required to a program such as BlueSCSI to make their hard disk images work in an emulator like DingusPPC.
-This is because the Mac OS normally requires certain values in the hard disks that these emulators don't normally
+This is because the Mac OS normally requires certain values in the hard disks that these emulators don't normally insert into the images.
+You may also need a third-party utility to create an HFS or HFS+ disk image.

 ### OS Support